ikobeHan/Simple-Kafka-UE/README.md

 # SimpleKafka
-kafka plugin for unreal engine; only test ue4.27 but ue5 will be ok.
+kafka plugin for unreal engine; only test ue 4.27 but ue5 will be ok.

 Unfortunately，the thirdparty lib that I used is not the lastest version, you may need upgrade by yourself